Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 **Important**: As with any [private previews offered by Azure](https://azure.microsoft.com/support/legal/preview-supplemental-terms/), all features in this preview are subject to change and not available for production use.
 We'll do our best to keep things the same for later releases, but we cannot guarantee full compatibility.
 This means that the API could change, the offer specification could change, and that code and offers you create for this preview might not be supported in the future.
 If you feel comfortable, you could share this with a limited number of your own customers - but please share these caveats with them.

 Here's a list of features that are supported.
 We have tested each of the support features, but we haven't tested all the possible combinations in every possible order.
 Please try them out!
 If you find any bugs beyond, please send us an email at emailedgetransactablemodulespreview@service.microsoft.com.
-Please don't attempt any of the unsupported scenarios like moving your IoT hub resource.
+Please don't attempt any of the unsupported scenarios like moving your IoT Hub resource.

 ## Features in this preview